 Meanwhile, the autumn applications have these deadlines:

-- 27 September: Required certificates must be submitted
+- end of September: Required certificates must be submitted

-- 8 December: Deadline for the acceptance of a study place
+- start of December: Deadline for the acceptance of a study place

-- 27 November - 21 December: Additional applications
+- end of November – mid-December: Additional applications

 - January: Studies start